Disney raises ticket prices for Disney World and Disneyland theme parks

 The price hikes come amid growing demand to visit Disney's park on certain days, like New Year's Eve.
 For the week of Thanksgiving, from Nov.
 24 to Nov.
 29 the cost of entry to Disneyland will rise from $199 to $224, according to Disney's website.
 Prices will rise by the same amount for the holiday period between Dec.
 20 and Jan.
 3.

 At Disneyland Resort, pass prices are also increasing.
 It offers seven different ticket tiers, five of which are increasing by 3% or less, Disney told CBS News.
-The lowest- and highest-priced tickets on sale through October of 2026 remain unchanged.
+The lowest-priced ticket will remain unchanged at $104.

 Disney's Inspire and Believe Magic Key Passes — its highest-tier passes — will increase in price by $150 and $100, respectively.
 The Inspire Key now costs $1,899, and the Believe Key costs $1,474.
 The Enchant and Imagine passes will not rise in price, the company said.